frjaraur/DDC/Readme.md

 licenses mut be included in "licenses" dir ....

-/--
+.
-  -Vagrantfile
+├── ddc_install.sh
-  -ddc_install.sh
+├── licenses
-  /licenses
+│   └── docker_subscription.lic
-          -docker_subscription.lic
+├── Readme.md
-  /tmp_deploying_stage
+├── tmp_deploying_stage All install process runtime files will be located here ... be carefull, it should be empty or even don't exist on clean start (or after a vagrant destroy for example).
-          - All install process runtime files will be located here ... be carefull, it should be empty or even don't exist on clean start (or after a vagrant destroy for example).
+└── Vagrantfile